-- (ii) A student's changing interests, goals, and needs, including identification of the graduation pathway option(s) the student intends to complete to meet their educational and career goals. - (iii) Available interventions, academic supports, and courses that will enable students to meet high school graduation credit requirements and graduation pathway requirements. - (g) For students meeting graduation requirements in WAC 180-51-068 and 180-51-210, the students' high school and beyond plans should be used to guide the choices of third credit of high school math and the third credit of high school science.
+- (f) The high school and beyond plan must be updated periodically at a minimum to address: - (i) High school assessment results and junior year course-taking. - (ii) A student's changing interests, goals, and needs, including identification of the graduation pathway option(s) the student intends to complete to meet their educational and career goals. - (iii) Available interventions, academic supports, and courses that will enable students to meet high school graduation credit requirements and graduation pathway requirements. - (g) For students meeting graduation requirements in WAC 180-51-068 and 180-51-210, the students' high school and beyond plans should be used to guide the choices of third credit of high school math and the third credit of high school science.
 These credits may be earned through career and technical education courses determined to be equivalent to math and science courses as established in RCW 28A.230.097. - (h) A student's high school and beyond plan must inform the student's choice of their graduation pathway option or options in accordance with WAC 180-51-230. - (4) For a student with an individualized education program (IEP), the student's IEP and high school and beyond plans must align.

-Students with an IEP transition plan, which begins during the school year in which they turn sixteen, may use their transition plan in support of, but not as a replacement for, their high school and beyond 8/29/2019 04:28 PM [65] NOT FOR FILING OTS-1668.1 plan.
+Students with an IEP transition plan, which begins during the school year in which they turn sixteen, may use their transition plan in support of, but not as a replacement for, their high school and beyond plan.
 The process for developing and updating the student's high school and beyond plans must be similar to and conducted with similar school personnel as for all other students.
 The student's high school and beyond plans must be updated in alignment with the student's school to postschool transition plan.